brooklynrail/brooklynrail-platform/content/events/2021/09/second-shift-studio-space-of-st-paul.md

   Roshan Ganu, Shen Xin, and Andrew Woolbright
 summary: Second Shift Studio Space board members Chris Larson, Jenifer Newsom, Tina Tavera, and Kriss Zulkosky join resident artists Roshan Ganu and Shen Xin for a conversation with artist, critic, and curator Andrew Woolbright.
+We conclude with a poetry reading by John Latta.
 people:
   - person: andrew-paul-woolbright
 date: 2021-09-16T14:00:00-0500